-2 On the date as at which this reprint was prepared, the Acts Amendment (Land Administration, Mining and Petroleum) Act 1998 s.
+2 On the date as at which this compilation was prepared, the Acts Amendment (Land Administration, Mining and Petroleum) Act 1998 s.
 4 and 7 had not come into operation.
 (But also see notes 3 and 4).
 They read as follows:

 4. Section 6A inserted